 The procedure is as follows:

-This procedure may result in additional requirements related to project ethics, fulfillment of which is a prerequisite for signing the grant agreement control.
-In particular, they aim to assist the applicant in complying with all the ethical principles of the project (prevention, possible corrections) during the project.
+This procedure may result in additional requirements related to project ethics, fulfillment of which is a prerequisite for signing the Grant Agreement control.
+The objective is to assist the applicant in complying with all the ethical principles of the project (prevention, possible corrections) during the project.

-Controls and audits may lead to an amendment to the grant agreement.
-In serious cases of violation of the principles, the European Commission may proceed to a reduction of funding, to sanctions enshrined in the grant agreement or even to the repeal of the grant agreement.
+In serious cases of violation of the principles, the European Commission may proceed to a reduction of the grant and suspension or termination of grants.

 Guidance: „Ethics self assesment Step by step